Out-Patients DepartmentThis is the busiest department in the

 Flying Doctor serviceThe Red Cross Flying Doctors visit twice a month with a paediatrician, optometrist, orthopaedic MO, psychologist and physician.
 Patients referred to any of the specialists must have a referral letter and be booked with Mr Cele in male ward (ext 207)

-Information for Community Service Officers There are 4 posts for Community Service Doctors.
+Information for Community Service Officers There is a variable number of posts for Community Service Doctors.
 Accommodation is provided in single flats at the hospital.

 Rehabilitation ServicesA community service speech therapist and audiologist visits the hospital once a week.
 Support and mentorship is sometimes provided by volunteers flown by the Red Cross.

-Dental Services We have a full-time dentist who is based at Ixopo Health Centre, 4kms from the hospital.
-He also sees patients on Wednesday at St. Apollinaris hospital
+Dental Services The dental clinic is at Ixopo Health Centre, 4km from the hospital.
+We have a full-time dentist who is based at Ixopo Health Centre, 4kms from the hospital.
+The dentist has one comm serve dentist working with her.

-Psychology and Councelling Services Psychologists from Pietermaritzburg visit once a month to provide councelling to children.
-Another psychologist visits once a month to see adult patients.
-Psychologists from the Midlands complex visit Ixopo Health Centre once a month to see referred psychiatric patients.
-Currently PGSES assessments are not being done.
+Psychology and Councelling Services Psychologists from Pietermaritzburg visit once a month to provide counselling to clients at the clinic.
+Another psychologist visits once a month to see adult patients at the hospital.

 Back to Christ the King Hospital